 CIC provides a staff yard and a lounge with sofas and Satellite TV.
 The staff yard has several picnic tables to eat meals at on your time-off.
 We also have small storage lockers that are available for you to store personal items for use on your time-off.
-The are hammocks and a weight set as well.
-You are responsible for maintaining the lounge.
+There are hammocks and a weight set as well.
+Staff are responsible for maintaining the lounge.

 Living and working with a group of children is very demanding.
-Once your campers are in bed and on their way to sleep, you have the opportunity to leave your cabin to unwind.
-It is a chance for staff to have time to write letters, watch TV, talk on the phone or hang out with other staff. .
+This position requires consistent and consistent supervision of campers.
+Once your campers are in bed and asleep you have the opportunity to leave your cabin to unwind.
+It is a chance for staff to have time to write letters, watch TV, talk on the phone or hang out with other staff.
 It is important to remember that this is not time-off, but personal time.
 You are still on the clock.
 One staff member per night will remain in the cabin.

 While incredibly rewarding, working with children day-in and day-out is taxing on your physical and mental energy.
 It is very important to have regular breaks from your campers so that you can unwind and share your experiences with other staff.
 You will be assigned to 1 of 2 Time-Off Groups.
 A group consists of half of the staff.